omansh-arora/Parent-app/docs/README.md

 Local Storage
 -------------
+This class is used to store/update/fetch data from sharedPreference which we can use it cross activities.

-Let us think about what change most during the usage of this application.
-We might add/edit/delete a child or a task, although these operations are assumed to be rare, compared with operations like: current queue for current task, history after each flip, which updates way more frequently.
+CoinFlipActivity We might add/edit/delete a child or a task, although these operations are assumed to be rare, compared with operations like: current queue for current task, history after each flip, which updates way more frequently.

 add / delete / edit a child: -> update every queue for every task accordingly.